mengD/TestforEMC/question_2.md

 ====

 ***
-# Title: Create a or multiple LUNs on Storage
+# Title: Create one or multiple LUNs on Storage
-* Approximate Test Case Execution Time: 30 mins
+* Approximate Test Case Execution
 * Author: Meng
 * Related Bugs:
 * Test Objective: Verify creating a LUN or multiple LUNs on Storage
 * Setup: BUI and CLI
 * Storage Platform: Linux
 * Special Configuration:
-    1. Create 10 LUNs concurrently
+    * Create 1 LUN
+        1. size: 1KB
+        2. size: 999KB
+        3. size: 10MB
+        4. size: 1GB
+        5. size: 1000GB
+        6. size: 3TB
-    2. Create 100 LUNs concurrently
+    * Create 10 LUNs, 100 LUNs, 1000 LUNs
+        1. concurrently in one pool
+        2. sequentially in one pool
+        3. concurrently in multiple pools
-    3. Create 1000 LUNs concurrently
+    * Create 10 LUNs, 100 LUNs, 1000 LUNs
-    4. In the same pool
-    5. Cross different pools
-    6. On a single head of the storage
+        1. On a single head of the storage
-    7. On both heads of the storage
+        2. On both heads of the storage
-* Expected Results: Successfully created LUNs on storage (No errors or exceptions)
+* Expected Results:
+    1. Successfully created LUNs on storage (No errors or exceptions)
+    2. Finished in acceptable time

 ***
 # Title: Resize LUN Storage
-* Approximate Test Case Execution Time: 10mins
+* Approximate Test Case Execution
 * Author: Meng
 * Related Bugs:
 * Test Objective: Verify resizing a LUN  on Storage
 * Setup: BUI and CLI
 * Storage Platform:
 * Special Configuration:
+    * Resize a LUN from 100GB to 3TB
+    * Resize a LUN from 100GB to 399GB
+    * Resize a LUN from 100GB to 10MB
+    * Resize a LUN from 3TB to 10KB
+    * Resize a LUN from 5TB to 299GB
+    * Resize 100 LUNs concurrently from 100GB to 10MB
-* Expected Results: Successfully expanded LUNs on storage (No errors or exceptions)
+* Expected Results:
+    1. Successfully expanded LUNs on storage (No errors or exceptions)
+    2. Finished in acceptable time

 ***
 # Title: Export a LUN to a host